First, a definition: Lacy Glass is the term given to the first glass products

 the price & desirability of any glass.
 Manufacturing flaws are usually acceptable

 but perfection, is the goal, albeit one not frequently met.
 8) Is it reproduced?
-Most likely not although the Sandwich Glass Museum has reproduced some lacy salts & possibly other pieces.
+Not much, although the Sandwich Glass Museum has reproduced some lacy salts & possibly other pieces.
 The WORK it would take to reproduce such a piece!
 If it's lead (long ping) it's either very good reproduction or original.
 Quality reproductions (detail) I am aware of are the MMA repros of the Peacock Eye pattern (see below). |

 ![]() |